Player Errors

 -

-tag announced in the Media Playlist was not in the right format. -
+"MediaPlaylistUnparsableExtInf": An#EXTINFtag announced in the Media Playlist was not in the right format. -

-tag in the Media Playlist didn’t its mandatoryURI
+"MediaPlaylistUriMissingInMap": An#EXT-X-MAPtag in the Media Playlist didn’t its mandatoryURIattribute. -

-tag in the Media Playlist. -
+"MediaPlaylistMissingTargetDuration": There was no#EXT-X-TARGETDURATIONtag in the Media Playlist. -

-: One of the URI found in the MediaPlaylist wasn’t associated to any#EXTINF
+"MediaPlaylistUriWithoutExtInf": One of the URI found in the MediaPlaylist wasn’t associated to any#EXTINFtag. -

-attribute in the Media Playlist was not in the right format. -
+"MediaPlaylistUnparsableByteRange": A#EXT-X-BYTERANGEtag or aBYTERANGEattribute in the Media Playlist was not in the right format. -

-: Another uncategorized error happened while parsing the Media Playlist.
+"MediaPlaylistOtherParsingError": Another uncategorized error happened while parsing the Media Playlist.

 Error type: WaspSegmentRequestError

-are errors triggered when an error arised
+WaspSegmentRequestError are errors triggered when an error arised

 while doing a segment HTTP(S) request.

-property is set to "WaspSegmentRequestError"
+Its name property is set to "WaspSegmentRequestError".
+For

 example to catch when a fatal error was due to a failure to request a